M. Andrea Markus

 • Tracking of pulmonary macrophages with novel nanoparticles

-• Interaction of nanoparticles with tumour and immune cells in the diseased lung and pancreatic cancer
+• Interaction of nanoparticles with tumor and immune cells in the diseased lung and pancreatic cancer

 • X-ray based analysis of lung inflammation and lung fibrosis